-In some cases eligible deposits which are categorised as ‘temporary high balances’ are protected above €100,000 (or the currency equivalent) for six months after the amount has been credited or from the moment when such eligible deposits become legally transferable.
-These are eligible deposits connected with certain events, including:
+In some cases eligible deposits which are categorised as ‘temporary high balances’ are protected above €100,000 to the maximum limit of £1million (or the currency equivalents) for 6 months after the amount has been credited or from the moment when such eligible deposits become legally transferable.

 To prove a Depositor has held a temporary high balance evidence will be required (but not limited to) the following:

 A property sale receipt or agreement.